digital-land/digital-land-archived/content/project/broads/index.md

 data provider and maintainer: Broads Authority
 hasContent: true
 pageFeedback: false
-summary: The Norfolk and Suffolk Broads is Britain's largest protected wetland and third largest inland waterway, with the protected status of a national park.
+summary: The Norfolk and Suffolk Broads are Britain's largest protected wetland and third largest inland waterway, with the protected status of a national park.
 ---